Rights of the LGBTQIA+ community in Croatia

 The Volunteering Act is available here.

 The below acts include clauses that specifically discriminate against LGBTQIA+ people in Croatia, predominantly through the exclusion of rights.

 #1 Family Act

 Obiteljski zakon (Family Act) denies the right to marriage for same-sex couples.
 According to this act, marriage is an orderly living community between a woman and a man.
-It discriminates against persons based on sexual orientation which means that same-sex couples don’t have the same rights as heterosexual couples.
+It discriminates against people based on sexual orientation, meaning that same-sex couples don’t have the same rights as heterosexual couples.

 According to this act, adoption is available only to heterosexual couples.
 However, all these limitations are unconstitutional and against other Croatian acts.